-In addition, all holders of common stock or securities convertible into or exchangeable for shares of common stock outstanding immediately prior to the consummation of this offering that have not signed a lock-up agreement with the underwriters are subject to a market standoff agreement with us that restricts certain transfers of such securities during the restricted period.
+In addition, substantially all other holders of common stock or securities convertible into or exchangeable for shares of common stock outstanding immediately prior to the consummation of this offering that have not signed a lock-up agreement with the underwriters are subject to either (i) the lock-up agreement entered into with the underwriters in our initial public offering or (ii) a market standoff agreement with us that restricts certain transfers of such securities, in each case, at least until June 8, 2021.
 We have agreed with the underwriters not to amend or waive such market standoff provisions during the restricted period without the consent of the representatives of the underwriters, except to the extent that such amendment or waiver would permit a transfer by such person that would be permitted under the terms of the lock-up agreement with the underwriters.
+The representatives of the underwriters in our initial public offering have agreed to waive the lock-up agreement entered into in connection with our initial public offering with respect to the filing by us of the registration statement of which this prospectus forms a part, and the offer and sale by the selling stockholders of the shares in this offering.